 The white-blazed East Creek Trail runs from Lake Nummy down to East Creek Pond and back in a loop.
-In some places roots on the walking surface require a little attention to foot placement but for the most part the trail surface is hard packed with a leaf or pine needle cover.
-Most swampy areas are avoided by bridges or boardwalks but expect to find a couple of very short wet places to navigate...
+In some places roots on the walking surface require a little attention to foot placement, but for the most part the trail surface is hard packed with a leaf or pine needle cover.
+Most swampy areas are avoided by bridges or boardwalks.
+You'll be crossing both paved and dirt roads where vehicles...

 The white-blazed East Creek Trail runs from Lake Nummy down to East Creek Pond and back in a loop.
-In some places roots on the walking surface require a little attention to foot placement but for the most part the trail surface is hard packed with a leaf or pine needle cover.
-Most swampy areas are avoided by bridges or boardwalks but expect to find a couple of very short wet places to navigate through.
+In some places roots on the walking surface require a little attention to foot placement, but for the most part the trail surface is hard packed with a leaf or pine needle cover.
+Most swampy areas are avoided by bridges or boardwalks.
 You'll be crossing both paved and dirt roads where vehicles are permitted, although in the winter you most likely won't see any.
 In fact, in the winter, you very well may have the entire trail to yourself.
 There won't even be any bugs.

-The trail starts out as a mossy path with a footbridge crossing at 0.9 mile.
-Shortly thereafter cross over a paved road (Sunset Road on the map), then follow the trail as it briefly becomes a dirt road along the edge of a small field.
-At the other corner of the field the trail leaves the dirt road to the right reverting back to a footpath.
-Follow the trail over a bridge, a long boardwalk section and a couple more short bridges/boardwalks before going through a laurel tunnel.
-At 2.4 miles cross a bridge where you should start to hear the traffic sounds of Route 347.
+The trail starts out as a mossy path, with a footbridge crossing at 0.9 mile.
+Shortly thereafter cross over a paved road (Sunset Road on the map), then follow the trail as it briefly becomes a dirt road along the edge of a small overgrown field.
+At the other corner of the field, the trail leaves the dirt road to the right, reverting back to a footpath.
+Follow the trail over several long boardwalk sections and a couple more short bridges/boardwalks before going through a laurel tunnel.
+At 2.5 miles cross a bridge, where you should start to hear the traffic sounds of Route 347.

-To continue on the East Creek Trail, enter the small parking area where you will see a trail sign and map on the right.
-Proceed between the signs to the trail, which now runs parallel to East Creek Pond.
-At 3.2 miles the trail will take you directly to a clearing on the bank of the pond before making a sharp left turn.
+To continue on the East Creek Trail, enter the small parking area where you will see a trail sign on the right.
+Head into the woods on the trail, which now runs parallel to East Creek Pond.
+At 3.3 miles, the trail will come out at a clearing on the bank of the pond, with views over the pond.
+A bench has been placed here.

-The trail will alternately cross over Tom Field Trail (a packed dirt road), join this trail very briefly, run parallel at times, and cross over Sunset Road, a paved road.
+The trail will cross over Tom Field Trail (a packed dirt road) and run parallel to it, then cross over Sunset Road, a paved road.
 There should be very little, if any, traffic on these roads.
 The trail will then go through a section of large holly trees beyond which lie white pine forests and cedar swamps.

-At 6.5 miles a brown plastic trail marker straight ahead at a T-intersection does not indicate which way to turn.
-Turn left here.
-The trail then comes to a paved road at the swimming beach side of Lake Nummy.
-Turn right and follow this road back to the Interpretive Center parking lot where the hike began.
+At 6.8 miles, the trail comes out onto a paved road (Champion Road) at the swimming beach side of Lake Nummy.
+Turn right and follow this road back to the Nature Center parking lot where the hike began.

 Turn By Turn Description: